Barnes wins Booker Prize he once named "posh bingo"

-LONDON English author and bookmakers' favorite Julian Barnes finally won the Man Booker Prize for fiction on Tuesday, despite once dismissing the coveted award as "posh bingo."
+LONDON Author and bookmakers' favourite Julian Barnes won the Man Booker Prize for fiction on Tuesday, despite once dismissing the coveted award as "posh bingo."

 The 65-year-old triumphed with "The Sense of an Ending," which at 150 pages was described by one review as a "novella."